liquidlight/playwright-framework/README.md

 - A Playwright project is made for each [default device](https://github.com/liquidlight/playwright-framework/blob/main/docs/2-configuration.md#default-devices) (e.g. the above config will make two PLaywright Projects)
 - Everything passed into the `project` object inside the site will be passed directly to each [project](https://playwright.dev/docs/test-projects)
 - If you pass `devices` as an array of strings, a project will be made per device (or you can not use any device by passing an empty array)
+- If you have a TYPO3 website, there is a specific `typo3Config` function to [you can use to generate the config](./docs/5-typo3.md)

 More details on how the configuration works can be found [in the docs](./docs/2-configuration.md).